 See the Mule Ears

 The Mule Ears are a unique rock formation that looks like mule ears.
 You can see the Mule Ears from an overlook along Ross Maxwell Scenic Drive but for a closer view, hike the Spring Trail.
 This trail ends a spring, so it does not take you all of the way to the Mule Ears.

-HIKING FACTS: 3.8 miles long.
+HIKING STATS FOR THE SPRING TRAIL: 3.8 miles long.
 Moderate.
 Allow 2 to 3 hours

 Hike the Lower Burro Mesa Pour-Off

-This pretty like hike wanders through a large canyon, ending at the base of a giant cliff.
+This pretty little hike wanders through a large canyon, ending at the base of a giant cliff.
 At the end of the trail, you are standing at the base of Burro Mesa and the spot where the water pours off of the cliff during rainstorms.

 Sotol Vista Overlook